-The Management Systems category looked at the extent of support provided by the management of Entities in the establishment of the necessary structures to ensure the proper handling of their procurement activities.
+The Management Systems Category looked at the extent of support provided by the Management of Entities in the establishment of the necessary structures to ensure the proper handling of their procurement activities.
 Additionally, this category looked at the deployment of properly qualified procurement officers with enough supporting personnel as well as adequate resources to undertake the procurement activities.
 The existence of a framework for the handling of procurement related disputes and complaints was also examined.

-The overall score in 2022 for this category was 54.65% compared to 48.21% for 2021.
+The overall score in 2023 for this category was 70.11% compared to 54.65% for 2022, which is an improvement in the level of management support for the procurement activities of the Entities.
 Chart 2 shows the levels of achievement for each of the sub-categories under Management Systems.